Vyborg–Petrozavodsk offensive: Vyborg

 The Finnish army attempted to buy time by engaging in delaying actions during its retreat so that additional forces from East Karelia would be able to reach the front, and the VKT-line could be prepared for combat.
 However, on June 19 forces of the first Leningrad Front had reached Vyborg, and the first phase of the offensive was completed by the capture of the city on June 20, when the defending Finnish 20th Infantry Brigade fled in panic.
-Though Leningrad Front had managed to capture Vyborg within the time table set by Stavka they had been unable to prevent retreating Finnish units from regrouping and fortifying on the VKT-line.
+Though Leningrad Front had managed to capture Vyborg within the time table set by the Stavka they had been unable to prevent retreating Finnish units from regrouping and fortifying on the VKT-line.
 Unlike many battles on the Eastern Front in the Karelian Isthmus the Red Army was unable to trap any large Finnish units – not even a single battalion.
 Finnish forces had managed to retreat.
 At the same time more and more Finnish reserves were arriving at the VKT-defense line, where terrain was much more favorable for defenders than for the armored Red Army units.
 The Soviet 21st Army also faced logistics issues after its fast 120 km advance to west.